nrnishta/topic21/Experiments/AUG/ShotlistAUG.md

 ## Week 15
 ### L-Mode: Ip/q95 scan

-1. Reference Shot @ 0.8 MA (e.g. #30276).
-Keeping the same Bt and adjusting the Fueling rate in order to ensure long enough pulse perform a similar shot @ 0.6MA
+1. Reference Shot @ 0.8 MA (e.g. #30269) with 300 kW ECRH.
+Keeping the same Bt and adjusting the Fueling rate in order to ensure long enough pulse perform a similar shot @ 0.6MA.
 2. Repeat Shot #1 by keeping the same q<sub>95</sub> as reference
 3. Repeat Shot #30276 @ 1MA with the same toroidal field
 4. Repeat #3 by keeping the same q<sub>95</sub> as the reference

 ### H-Mode: Scenario development
-The reference shot is 33059 (AUG15-2.2-3) with the aim to reach the condition found in 31607 (Sun PPCF 2015)
+The reference shot is 33478 (AUG15-2.2-3) with the aim to reach the condition found in 31607 (Sun PPCF 2015)

 1. Scenario development.
-Start from succesful shot 33059 (Total heating 3.1 MW), keep the probe head in a safe position (FAR SOL) increase the heating power (two steps to 4.5 and 6) up to 6 MW monitoring midplane probe by IR and Divertor through Langmuir.
-2. Repeat #1 Fueling ramps according to reference.
-Monitor of Divertor condition
+Start from succesful shot 33478 but with increased power (6MW).
+Adjust fueling rate from reference but increase by a factor of 30%.
+1 Plunge of probe head in a safe position.
+Monitoring with Infrared probe head
-3. Repeat #2 adjusting eventually the fueling and N seeding ramp monitoring the Divertor condition
+2. Repeat #1 eventually adjusting the Fueling rate.
+Start N seeding in feedword still starting from reference
+3. Trade off between 1 and 2.
+1 Plunge late in the discharge

 ## Week 17
 ### H-Mode investigation: Foreseen number 9